KelechiOdom10/anibinge/README.md

   anibinge
 </h1>

-This is an **ongoing** social cataloguing app for users to score and track anime and manga.
+This is an **ongoing** social cataloguing app for users to score and track anime and manga, built using [Next.js](https://nextjs.org/), and bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 Was put on hold due to apprenticeship commitments, however - development has resumed!